 For you will be tested.
 And often.

-Over the last 15 years I have been investing for value, I have learned a few things I would like to share.
+Over the last 15 years I have been investing in stocks for value, I have learned a few things I would like to share.
 Perhaps some of these may be unique to my philosophy.

 - Buy for the deal, not for the stock price – Most of the analysis I do is based on comparing market value to the intrinsic value.
 Using the absolute numbers, instead of the per share amounts helps in many ways.
 For example, it gives me a real feel for the business size and sales that can be compared to the industry.
 It also helps me remove the influences of such artificial constructs such as share repurchases or new issues.
 The stock price is pretty much the last thing I look at.